OpenRTX/openrtx.github.io/md380_mods.md

 ![MD-380 Half way there](_media/md380_mod_after.jpg)

-Lastly, since STM32 ADCs can only measure positive voltages, to be able to capture the full audio signal we need **a DC biased microphone signal**.
+Lastly, since STM32 ADCs can only measure positive voltages, to be able to capture the full audio signal we need a DC biased microphone signal.
-**We are going to take the microphone signal at R158 which is DC biased in the range 0-5V and bridge it to R118 where we want an input range of 0-3.3V.**
+We are going to take the microphone signal at R158 which is DC biased in the range 0-5V and bridge it to R118 where we want an input range of 0-3.3V.
-We recommend to do so by applying a **50KΩ** resistor between *C161 or C162 or both* and the microphone signal path, accessible on one of the pads of the EC151 capacitor we just removed.
+We recommend to do so by applying a 50KΩ resistor between *C161 or C162 or both* and the microphone signal path, accessible on one of the pads of the EC151 capacitor we just removed.
-If you don't have a **50KΩ** resistor, anything in the range **[40-60]KΩ** will work.
+If you don't have a 50KΩ resistor, anything in the range [40-60]KΩ will work.
-**Finally, remove the C115 capacitor.**
+Finally, remove the C115 capacitor.

 Here is a picture of the applied modification: